kjrandez/Context/NOTES.md

 - Pages display as nested by default unless recursive... (alt-click or ctrl-click the title to follow link).
 In meta settings they can be set to display as links only (single-click or ctrl-click to follow)
 - Need some meta-information indicating whether to have a new page expanded by default, and just to remember expansion state in general
-- Selections should (possibly) be sorted into original order before indent/unindent
+- Selections should be sorted into original order before indent/unindent

 ### QUESTIONS